-Test Read Rate by EZ Button
+Testing by EZ Button

-To start the Read Rate test, hold down the EZ Button about three seconds until you hear three short beeps.
-The 20%, 40%, and 60% LEDs will illuminate.

-While the symbol is being inspected, the Read Rate LEDs will indicate the corresponding read rate percentage on the back of the unit.

-2. To end the Read Rate test, press the EZ Button and quickly release.
+- 1. To start the read rate test, hold down the EZ setup button about three seconds until you hear three short beeps.
+The 20%, 40%, and 60% LEDs will illuminate. - While the symbol is being decoded, the read rate LEDs will indicate the corresponding read rate percentage on the back of the unit. - 2.
+To end the read rate test, press the EZ button and quickly release.

-Test Read Rate by ESP
+Testing by ESP

-1. Click the Test button to start the Read Rate test and Stop to end it.
+1. Click the Test button to start the read rate test and Stop to end it.

-If a symbol has been successfully decoded, the symbol's data and related features will be presented in the field below the image display window.
-Also, while the symbol is being inspected, the Read Rate LEDs will indicate the corresponding Read Rate percentage on the back of the unit.
+If your symbol has been successfully decoded, its data and related features will be presented under "Symbol Information."
+Also, while the symbol is being decoded, the read rate LEDs will indicate the corresponding read rate percentage on the back of the unit.